NicholaiS/Custom_CNN/README.md

 # Custom_CNN
-This reposotory contain Python code used for making and traning a CNN.
+This repository contains Python code used for making and training a CNN.